 From Kings Life

-Chieh-Hsi (Jessie) took the High School Completion and Pathways programs at Kings Los Angeles (Marymount) before transferring to the University of Southern California.
+Chieh-Hsi (Jessie) took the High School Completion and Pathways programs in Los Angeles before transferring to the University of Southern California.

 Course structure and content

 15 hours per week class-based lessons.
 This intensive, class-based course includes intensive TOEFL preparation.
 It integrates with and prepares you for your degree program.

 Approximately 10 hours per week of monitored structured study dependent on credits needed for program completion.
 This carries on from the point you have reached at your home high school.

 - General Math (1 credit)

 - American History (1 credit)